-Emerging Markets Investments. may invest portions of client assets directly and indirectly in emerging market equity and fixed-income securities.
+Emerging Markets Investments.
+The Adviser may invest portions of client assets directly and indirectly in emerging market equity and fixed-income securities.
 Emerging market countries may include, among others, countries in Asia, Latin, Central and South America, Eastern Europe, the Middle East and Africa.
 In addition to the general risk of investing in foreign securities described above, investing in emerging markets can involve greater and more unique risks than those associated with investing in more developed markets.
 The securities markets of emerging countries are generally small, less developed, less liquid, and more volatile than securities markets of the United States and other developed markets.
 The risks of investing in emerging markets include greater social, political and economic uncertainties.
 Emerging market economics are often dependent upon a few commodities or natural resources that may be significantly adversely affected by volatile price movements against those commodities or natural resources.
 Emerging market countries may experience high levels of inflation and currency devaluation and have fewer potential buyers for investments.
 The securities markets and legal systems in emerging market countries may only be in a developmental stage and may provide few, or none, of the advantages and protections of markets or legal systems in more developed countries.
 Some of these countries may have in the past failed to recognize private property rights and have at times nationalized or expropriated the assets of private companies.
 Additionally, if settlements do not keep pace with the volume of securities transactions, they may be delayed, potentially causing a client's assets to be uninvested, to miss investment opportunities and potential returns, and/or to be unable to sell an investment.
 As a result of these various risks, investments in emerging markets are considered to be speculative and may be highly volatile.

 Covered Calls and Puts Risks.
 The Adviser, on behalf of its clients, may purchase or write (sell) "covered" call and put options on securities, indexes or currencies.
 The Adviser may purchase call options for investment purposes when it is anticipated that the price of the underlying security or currency will rise.
-The Adviser may also purchase put options for investment purposes when it is anticipated that the price of the underlying security or currency will either own the security or currency subject to the option or own an option to purchase the same underlying security or currency having an exercise price equal to or less than the exercise price of the "covered" option.
+The Adviser may also purchase put options for investment purposes when it is anticipated that the price of the underlying security or currency will decline.
+If the Adviser writes a covered call option on behalf of a client account, the client account will either own the security or currency subject to the option or own an option to purchase the same underlying security or currency having an exercise price equal to or less than the exercise price of the "covered" option.
 When writing a covered call option, the client account, in return for the premium, gives up the opportunity for profit from a price increase in the underlying security or currency above the exercise price, but conversely retains the risk of loss should the price of the security or currency decline.
-If the Adviser writes a covered put option on behalf of a client account, the client account will enderlying security or currency above the exercise price, but conversely retains the risk of loss should the price of the security or currency decline.
-If the Adviser writes a covered put option on behalf of a client account, the client account will maintain sufficient liquid assets to purchase the underlying security or currency decline.

-currency if the option is exercised, in an amount not less than the exercise price.
+If the Adviser writes a covered put option on behalf of a client account, the client account will maintain sufficient liquid assets to purchase the underlying security or currency if the option is exercised, in an amount not less than the exercise price.
 The risk in such a transaction would be that the market price of the underlying security or currency would decline below the exercise price, less the premiums received.
 Such a decline could be substantial and result in a significant loss to client accounts.